PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 07:22:55
+Last updated: 2024-04-07 07:23:28
-Random Quote: People are making apocalypse jokes like there's no tomorrow. - Will Livingston
+Random Quote: I’m not saying it’s not bad.
+It’s bad.
+But it could be worse. - Saul Goodman